No Guarantor Needed - We Promise

 What is a Guarantor loan?

 Guarantor loans involve a friend or family member co-signing the loan agreement and agreeing to cover any missed payments due to financial problems.
 In some cases, the guarantor may be required to take over the repayments if the borrower passes away.
 While guarantor loans may sound negative, they can work well for some people in certain circumstances if used correctly.

 Background to Guarantor Loans

-Over the last ten years, they have become more mainstream.
-There are now guarantor credit products for mortgages and unsecured loans.
-We estimate that they now account for around 20% of the unsecured non-bank lending market in the UK.
+In the last decade, guarantor loans have become more mainstream, extending to various credit products, including mortgages and unsecured loans.
+Currently, they make up approximately 20% of the unsecured non-bank lending market in the UK.

 Downsides to Guarantor Loans